- CoinBene Exchange Key Information

 There wasn’t much info available about partnerships with the exchange until September 2018.
 This is when CoinBene announced a partnership with the McAfee Alliance to “promote transparency, corporate responsibility, and self-regulation in the cryptocurrency markets.”
 This was seen as an important strategic partnership for CoinBene to differentiate itself from others in the cryptocurrency exchange market.
 Blockchain/crypto companies that are also part of the McAfee alliance include Docademic, Apollo, Ethershift, and several others.

 Yes, CoinBene has some aspects (i.e. mobile app user experience and customer support quality) that need to be addressed.
-Still, these are common problems of many of today’s most popular crypto exchanges.

 All in all, CoinBene is an exchange that does a good job at providing a market solution that addresses in on the biggest complaint of cryptocurrency traders: high exchange fees.
 By offering zero-fee withdrawals (except for mining fees) and low fees on trades, CoinBene continues to be successful in gaining user adoption and competing in the exchange market.